Rhys-Alexander/FYP/lit_struct.md

   - Regional patterns of neurodegeneration
 - **Suggested references:**
   - Teipel et al. (2013) for relevance of MRI in early detection
-  - **Gap:** Add references on AD pathophysiology progression models (e.g., Jack et al. progression model)
+  - Jack et al. for AD pathophysiology progression models

 ### 1.2 Hippocampal Atrophy as Primary Biomarker